jnozzi/cocoadev.com/markdown/HowtoControlOtherAppsWindows.md

 ----

-General/CGSPrivate.h is in the source of General/DesktopManager (at least the version I have which was General/DLed a while back).
+CGSPrivate.h is in the source of DesktopManager (at least the version I have which was DLed a while back).
 The URL again is http://wsmanager.sourceforge.net/
-It might just contain stuff that General/DesktopManager uses though.
+It might just contain stuff that DesktopManager uses though.
 All of the transition effect calls are in there.
-Nothing cooler then the General/CGSTransitionType enum. :)
+Nothing cooler then the CGSTransitionType enum. :)

-Doug General/McInnes
+Doug McInnes

 ----

 I'm playing around with Cocoa (extremely new to programming on OS X!).
-I'm wondering if there's some way for one app (call it General/BounceWindows) to get and set the position of windows owned by other apps.
+I'm wondering if there's some way for one app (call it BounceWindows) to get and set the position of windows owned by other apps.
 The idea being that this app could open, and shift other windows around the screen randomly, and bounce them off the edges of the screen, and off each other if they make contact.

 I've done similar things in Windows, but is this possible using Cocoa (or some other OS X framework?)